tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-2/README.md

 ## Thinking About Performance

 - Does writing code this way have any impact on performance?

+Ans.
+Very negligible cost for abstarction
+#
 - What do we mean when we say performance?

+Ans.
+Speed and memory usage
+#
 - How do we measure performance in a program?

+Ans.
+By Logging start and end times, benchmarks, and using tools like perf, valgrind etc.
+#

 ## Play with Git